 WALK: Harkness Memorial State Park, Waterford

-Wander the stunning oceanfront 320-acres that surround Eolia, a 42-room Roman Renaissance Revival mansion built in 1906.
+Wander through Harkness Memorial State Park, and its stunning oceanfront 320-acres that surround Eolia, a 42-room Roman Renaissance Revival mansion built in 1906.
 (For now, available for events only).
 The home’s gardens and landscape were designed by Beatrix Jones Farrand, one of the most prominent and finest female Landscape Architects in the early 20th Century.

 A view of Waterford CT’s waterfront from here, with its church spire, probably hasn’t changed much since Eolia was built.

 It’s rather incredible that this wondrous, romantic place is uncrowded most days.
 You can meander, smell the roses, and ponder life in a most serene environment.
 Harkness is that rare “hidden treasure” that measures up to the cliche.
-Open daily 8am-sunset, $5 parking fee for out of State guests only (must reserve online).
-In State residents, free.
+Check website for hours/dates open, entry and parking fees.

 Where to Eat in Niantic CT